 Theoretical Pacing

-It is appropriate to close this chapter by referring to many of the properties detailed in Chapter 2 [of Theoretical Sensitivity] on theoretical pacing as the apply in writing.
-The theoretical pacing of reading, talk, deadlines, respites, collaboration and personal growth, become very relevant during writing.
+It is appropriate to close this chapter by referencing to many of the properties on theoretical pacing as they apply to writing.
+The theoretical pacing of reading, talk, deadlines, respites, collaboration, and personal growth become very relevant during writing.